realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### My Java Complaints
 - Type system... for a language that is dealing with types, it sure does forget types a lot... design flaw!
-- Wow the verbosity is outlandish and quite pedantic and very irregular syntax defining using generic types for class or functions.
+- Wow, the verbosity is outlandish and quite pedantic and very irregular syntax defining using generic types for class or functions.

 ## Arbitrary Domain Design decisions